Blog Posts

 Invention is not exactly the same as engineering, but both require problem solving and innovation.
 Public Invention is proud to assist Glia, a Canadian firm, in its “Stop the Bleed” project making an open-source tourniquet for the terrible conflict in Ukraine.
 Not being a first responder, I only recently learned how important these devices are,

-Glia builds tourniquets for Ukraine and Public Invention Helps Read More »
+Glia Builds Tourniquets for Ukraine and Public Invention Helps Read More »

 Greetings inventors, friends and supporters, Here is the jeopardy game from our July Inventor Gathering.
 This was created by our Outreach Coordinator, Megan Cadena.
 Please enjoy this slide deck and share it with others!
 It’s already available for you to use at your next virtual game night.
 Link to Game: invention-qs Sincerely, The Public Invention